nexus6-haiku/nexus6-haiku.github.io/_posts/2025-18-04-Mesop-Autogen-The-Definitive-AI-Stack-for-Haiku.md

 ---
-title: title: "Mesop + Autogen: The Definitive AI Stack for Haiku?"
+title: "Mesop + Autogen: The Definitive AI Stack for Haiku?"
 date: 2025-04-18T18:30:00-00:00
 categories:
   - New Adventures In AI